alinemayworm/worldstats/README.md

 ## Testing the application

-To run the tests, inside /worldstats folder, run npm run test or ng test
+To run the tests, run npm run test or ng test in the root of the project

 ```bash
 npm run test